xplodingeggo/rl-profiles-linux/systemd/README.md

 # Autostart via systemd (--user service)

-Starts/stops the overlay automatically whenever Rocket League's actual game process (`RocketLeague.exe`) appears/disappears — works no matter how RL gets launched (Heroic, Steam, direct exe) or which compositor you're on, since it watches the process itself instead of hooking into a specific launcher or window manager.
+Starts/stops the overlay automatically whenever Rocket League's actual game process, RocketLeague.exe is detected

-Requires: `rl-pfp` already installed and on PATH (`pip install -e .` from repo root, or however you normally run it).
-No Hyprland dependency in the watcher itself — `gtk4_overlay.py` still uses `hyprctl` on its own for window geometry, that's unrelated.
+* Requires: `rl-pfp` already installed and on PATH (`pip install -e .` from repo root, or however you normally run it).
+* A system which supports systemd services like arch
 ## Install

 ```bash